Canon 60D vs Leica X Typ 113

 |13.||Fujifilm X100S||Y||stereo / mono||-||-||micro||2.0||-||-||-|

 |15.||Leica X2||Y||- / -||-||-||mini||2.0||-||-||-|

 It is notable that the 60D has a microphone port, which is missing on the X Typ 113.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Studio photographers will appreciate that the Canon 60D (unlike the X Typ 113) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X Typ 113 is a recent model that features in the current product line-up of Leica.
-In contrast, the 60D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 60D was succeeded by the Canon 70D.
+Both the 60D and the X Typ 113 have been discontinued, but can regularly be found used on eBay.
+The 60D was replaced by the Canon 70D, while the X Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 60D and the Leica X Typ 113?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 60D: